 Note to the wise: Moroccan preserved lemons are the BEST flavoring agent for this sea of greens!
 Make your own NOW, it’s the end of Meyer lemon season–or make them with Eurekas.
 Avoid purchasing any commercial preserved lemon: They are simply floating in water (not preserved in salt).

-Watch my video on how to make them on You Tube (also on this website), or on KBPS’ A Growing Passion with Nan Sterman.
+Watch my video on how to make preserved lemons on You Tube (also on this website), or on KPBS’ A Growing Passion with host, Nan Sterman.

 Vegetarian Harira with Kale

-Do you have a crockpot hidden at the back of one of your closets?
+Do you have a crockpot hidden at the back of one of your closet?
 Bring it out!
-I use mine almost daily (sorry, I have not yet mastered the InstantPot)
+I use mine almost daily (I have not yet mastered the InstantPot)

 2 tablespoons olive oil